Blog

 News, spotlights, strategies, updates, interviews, and more

 In the heart of every military community lies a wealth of untold stories, each a testament to the courage, sacrifice, and resilience of those who serve.
-This blog explores just a few of those stories about veterans, spouses, and the entire family unity.
+This blog explores just a few of those stories about veterans, spouses, and the entire family unit.

 One of the creative keynotes was Amy Jo Martin’s on her Renegade Thinking philosophy.
 At Veteran EDGE, she shared the origins behind the brand of “positive disruption” she created in reaction to her time with the NBA helping Shaquille O’Neal learn how to tweet.
 That formative experience led to a successful career that’s given her the opportunity to work with world-renowned brands such as Hilton Worldwide, Dwayne “The Rock” Johnson, Nike, Dell and more.